 The work of our amigos

 All of the amigos at Bamigo value honest products and do not use any endangered bamboo species.
 Our bamboo comes from bamboo plantations in China and can easily be reforested.
 It is then made into products in Turkey, which then go to our warehouse in the Netherlands.
 Keep Cool!
 To ensure good working conditions we regularly visit our producers.
-We also make sure that all our amigos who work with chemicals have correct gear to safeguard their health.

 Did you know..?